LeaVerou/lea.verou.me/blog/2025/low-level-first/index.md

 If you've done your homework and optimized for the right use cases, it will take enough time for that to happen that some customer loyalty will have formed and switching costs will no longer be zero.
 But it is almost a certainty that it _will_ happen.
 And if your product has no escape hatches, if there are no workarounds that make the more complex things possible, users leave.
+So perhaps we rephrase Alan Kay’s maxim with a product twist:
-So one way to summarize it is that **users come to your product because it makes simple things easy, and leave because it doesn't make complex things possible**.
+**users come to a product because it makes simple things easy, and stay because it makes complex things possible**.

 But the Web Platform is a very unique "product": when it comes to building websites, **it has no competitor**.
 It’s not like browsers ship with a couple alternative web platforms that web developers can use instead.